Public Administration (PAD)

 Prerequisite: Graduate Standing.
 The federal system of government, intergovernmental relations, and intergovernmental management.
 Covers the constitutional basis for American federalism; the evolution of American federal relations; policy-making in the American system; fiscal federalism; role of local and state governments; cooperation and conflict in managing the delivery of public services; and contemporary challenges.
 Offered bi-annually, Spring only.

-Prerequisites: PAD 500.
+Prerequisite: Graduate standing.
 Knowledge and skills necessary in Human Resource Management for public and nonprofit organizations.
 Factors examined include: defining public and nonprofit organizations, human resource management functions and principles, diversity and cultural competence, human resource management applications, current issues and future trends.

-PAD 643 SUPERVISION IN THE HUMAN SERVICES
+PAD 643 SUPERVISION IN HUMAN SERVICES

 Prerequisite: Graduate status or instructor permission.
 Roles and functions of supervisors in a variety of work settings; supervisory role in coordinating agency functions and meeting clients' needs; worker role and responsibilities; leadership, organizational, and systems theory; application of theory to practice situations.